How to make and put up a curtain pole or rod.

 4. To spray paint the clip-on rings, I normally would have strung them clothesline style in my garage, but since it was freezing out I wanted a way to bring the “just-sprayed rings” into the warm house to dry.
 I found some rolled up chicken wire in the garage and it ended up being the perfect way to spray the rings and keep the whole lot of them portable without having to touch them so I could bring them inside.

-How to Hang The Curtain Rods
+How to Put Up The Curtain Rod

 1. My windows are 32″ wide.
 I didn’t want the curtain panels to block the window so I made sure the rods were long enough so that the curtain stack-back cleared the window.
 I had the rods cut to 54″.
 I like the panels not to puddle, but to slightly kiss the floor.
 I placed the brackets 1″ down from the ceiling line and 6″ away from where the window ended.